Plays—Frontispiece

 March 1, 1894.

 The reference to the gentleman who “owes [Beardsley] half a crown” was probably aimed at Sir Augustus Harris, the administrator of the Covent Garden, who was in the unfortunate habit of selling more tickets than the theater could accommodate people.
-The story has it that on one occasion, Beardsley came to find his seat already taken.
+Legend has it that on one occasion, Beardsley came to find his seat already taken.